 The lyrics is in Latin.
-Here's the lyrics and translation (from web; original translator unknown).

 Os iusti meditabitur sapientiam, Et lingua eius loquetur indicium.
 Beatus vir qui suffert tentationem, Quoniqm cum probates fuerit accipient coronam vitae.
 Kyrie, ignis divine, eleison.
 O quam sancta, quam serena, Quam benigma, quam amoena, O castitatis lilium.